 We also import rospy and some messages that we will use:

 import sys import copy import rospy import moveit_commander import moveit_msgs.msg import geometry_msgs.msg from math import pi from std_msgs.msg import String from moveit_commander.conversions import pose_to_list

 Instantiate a RobotCommander object.
 This object is the outer-level interface to the robot:

 Instantiate a PlanningSceneInterface object.
 This object is an interface to the world surrounding the robot:

 scene = moveit_commander.PlanningSceneInterface()

-Create a DisplayTrajectory ROS publisher which is used to display trajectories in Rviz:
+We create a DisplayTrajectory publisher which is used later to publish trajectories for RViz to visualize:

 display_trajectory_publisher = rospy.Publisher('/move_group/display_planned_path', moveit_msgs.msg.DisplayTrajectory, queue_size=20)